TritonDataCenter/rfd/rfd/0154/README.md

 ## Guest Support for Resize

 Modern operating systems tend to support the idea that disks may be resized and as such support growing partition tables and file systems.
-This is true of Ubuntu 16.04 and later, CentOS 7 and later, and Windows Server 2012r2 and later (**XXX verify all of these**).
+This is true of Ubuntu 16.04 and later, CentOS 7 and later, and Windows Server 2012r2 and later.

 ### Guests that use cloud-init